foxrp/rippled-spec/README.md

 validation comes into play.

 Group types:
+- `dependent`: If one of the fields in the group is defined, then the rest are required.
 - `exclusive`: Only one of the fields is allowed.
 If `required` is set, then at least one of them is required.
-- `dependent`: If one of the fields in the group is defined, then the rest are required.
+- `required`: At least one of the fields are required.

+## Limitations

+There are validations (at least with Escrow) which have not yet been worked out to be defined in JSON format.

+For example, with `EscrowCreate`, if both `CancelAfter` and `FinishAfter` are defined, then `FinishAfter` must be before `CancelAfter`.